rbndhakal/Wind-Speed-Prediction-using-Deep-Learning-Methods/README.md

 In this study, a weather data set provided by National Oceanic and Atmospheric Administration of South Plains Region of Texas is is used which consists of weather data of every hour in the year 2010.

+This research is presented in poster competition organized by Graduate School Texas Tech University

 References:
 1. https://www.kaggle.com/nicapotato/keras-timeseries-multi-step-multi-output